 3. Maine Coon

-Hailing from the U.S. state of Maine, the Maine Coon is one of the largest domesticated cat breeds.
-Known as the gentle giant, this breed has a friendly, sociable nature and an impressive bushy tail.
-They were originally valued for their hunting abilities and have a rugged appearance with large paws that help them traverse snowy terrain.
+The Maine Coon, which is originally from the U.S state of Maine, is one of the largest domesticated cat breeds.
+This breed is known as gentle giant which has a friendly, sociable nature along with an impressive bushy tail.
+Maine Coons were originally prized for their hunting prowess.
+They possess a rugged appearance with large, snow boots.
+Helping them traverse snowy terrain, these paws give them a robust appearance.

 Breed Overview: